jove-decompiler/jove/README.md

 }
 ```

-To recover the full C code of the program, we'll run a suitable input through its recompilation.
+To recover the full C code of the program from its compiled representation, we'll run a suitable input through its recompilation.

 ![](Documentation/.demo.gif)

-In each new iteration (i.e. run), we recover more code.
+In each new iteration (i.e. running of the recompiled program), we recover more code.
 Essentially, the input is _pushed_ through the program.

 ## FAQ